Home Compare DPLM.L vs MYCR.ST

 Diploma vs Mycronic AB (publ): Which Stock Looks Stronger in 2026?

-Mycronic AB (publ) holds the cleaner structural position, with the lead spread across profitability and growth.
-Diploma does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with Mycronic AB (publ) carrying a narrow edge on stability.
+Diploma still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.